Choosing a tennis racquet

 All racquet brands offer similarly weighted and sized racquets with comparable features and price points.
 Work out how much you want to spend – based on how often you are playing – and go from there.
 An approach is to start off with a cheaper racquet and look at upgrading as your standard improves.

 For those in the middle – those that break strings often, but find polyester too firm – then a blended stringing pattern is a good approach.
 This involves using polyester for the vertical strings (mains) and softer synthetic strings for the horizontal ones (crosses).
+Hybrid’ing in the opposite direction is also possible, whichever string is in the mains will be the string you feel the characteristics of the most.

 A good rule of thumb: the number of times you play in one week is the number of times you should re-string your racquet in a year.